purpleidea/flabbergast/flabbergast-manual.md

 These are the essential features of the language.
 Many other built-in expressions are provided, including an `If` expression, other ways to generate frames, access to external libraries, more variants of the fricassée expression, and more subtle ways to lookup identifiers.

+## A Worked Example: Apache Aurora
+Let's start with an example for a simple job that runs on Apache Aurora.
+Aurora is a long-running job configuration system for Mesos.
+It's purposes is to collect and dispatch all the needed job information to Mesos.
+In Aurora, a file consists of many jobs, each with a task to perform.
+A task can have multiple processes that run inside of it.
+Most resources are configured on the job level; some on the task level.

+The first thing needed is some basic plumbing:

+    aurora_lib : From lib:apache/aurora # Import the Aurora library.
+    hw_file : aurora_lib.aurora_file { # Create an Aurora configuration file
+      jobs : [ ] # Aurora requires we provide a list of job.
+We have none so far.
+    }
+    value : hw_file.value # Flabbergast is going to dump this string to the output.

+This won't do anything useful, but we have a basic skeleton.
+Let's create a job.

+    aurora_lib : From lib:apache/aurora
+    hw_file : aurora_lib.aurora_file {
+      jobs : [
+        job { # Create a job.
+This could also be `aurora_lib.job`, but we have nothing else named `job`. instances : 1 # One replica of this job should run. job_name : "hello_world" # Provide a friendly job name. task : aurora_lib.task { } # Each job needs a task.
+        }
+      ]
+    }
+    value : hw_file.value

+This will create one job, but this file won't work.
+A job needs a `cluster` and a `role`; it is also desirable to specify `resources`.

+    aurora_lib : From lib:apache/aurora
+    cluster : "cluster1"
+    role : "jrhacker"
+    resources : {
+      cpu : 0.1
+      ram : 16Mi
+      disk : 16Mi
+    }
+    hw_file : aurora_lib.aurora_file {
+      jobs : [
+        job {
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task { }
+        }
+      ]
+    }
+    value : hw_file.value

+I chose to put `cluster`, `role`, and `resources` resources at the top-level.
+This is so that they are shared between all jobs that I create.
+It is also completely valid to do:

+    aurora_lib : From lib:apache/aurora
+    hw_file : aurora_lib.aurora_file {
+      resources : {
+        cpu : 0.1
+        ram : 16Mi
+        disk : 16Mi
+      }
+      jobs : [
+        job {
+          cluster : "cluster1"
+          role : "jrhacker"
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task { }
+        }
+      ]
+    }
+    value : hw_file.value

+I can even split the `resources` frame.

+    aurora_lib : From lib:apache/aurora
+    role : "jrhacker"
+    resources : {
+      cpu : 0.2 # This value will be eclipsed by⋯ ram : 16Mi
+    }
+    hw_file : aurora_lib.aurora_file {
+      resources : {
+        disk : 16Mi
+      }
+      jobs : [
+        job {
+          resources : {
+            cpu : 0.1 # ⋯ this one, because this one is “closer” to the point of use.
+          }
+          cluster : "cluster1"
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task { }
+        }
+      ]
+    }
+    value : hw_file.value

+In this case, it doesn't change the output, but it allows me to control which parameters are shared by which jobs.

+Our task is pretty useless, let's give it some processes:

+    aurora_lib : From lib:apache/aurora
+    cluster : "cluster1"
+    role : "jrhacker"
+    resources : {
+      cpu : 0.1
+      ram : 16Mi
+      disk : 16Mi
+    }
+    hw_file : aurora_lib.aurora_file {
+      jobs : [
+        job {
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task {
+            processes +: { # Add to the processes template ⋯
+              hw : Template process { # ⋯ a new process template; the name of this process will be `hw` command_line : [ "echo hello world" ] # The command line we want to run.
+              }
+            }
+          }
+        }
+      ]
+    }
+    value : hw_file.value

+This will give us a basic configuration.
+Aurora allows multiple replicas/instances of a job.
+Suppose we want each replica to know its identity:

+    aurora_lib : From lib:apache/aurora
+    cluster : "cluster1"
+    role : "jrhacker"
+    resources : {
+      cpu : 0.1
+      ram : 16Mi
+      disk : 16Mi
+    }
+    hw_file : aurora_lib.aurora_file {
+      jobs : [
+        job {
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task {
+            processes +: {
+              hw : Template process {
+                command_line : [ "echo hello world.
+I am ", current_instance ]
+              }
+            }
+          }
+        }
+      ]
+    }
+    value : hw_file.value

+Aurora also allows setting multiple ports for incoming connections.

+    aurora_lib : From lib:apache/aurora
+    cluster : "cluster1"
+    role : "jrhacker"
+    resources : {
+      cpu : 0.1
+      ram : 16Mi
+      disk : 16Mi
+    }
+    hw_file : aurora_lib.aurora_file {
+      jobs : [
+        job {
+          instances : 1
+          job_name : "hello_world"
+          task : aurora_lib.task {
+						port_defs +: {
+							xmpp : Null # Creating a new null entry, defines a new port.
+By setting it to a string, it becomes an alias.
+						}
+            processes +: {
+              hw : Template process {
+                command_line : [ "helloworldd --http ", ports.http, " --xmpp ", ports.xmpp ]
+              }
+            }
+          }
+        }
+      ]
+    }
+    value : hw_file.value

+What makes Flabbergast helpful is how you can extend these base templates to suit your needs.
+You can create a template that runs a database.
+It could calculate the needed disk given a list of datasets.
+That way, a user gets a correctly configured database only having to specify the data sets.
+Other things to consider might be creating a standard configuration for a sharded system, then using a fricassée to create them over the right range.
+Or, even, combine the two: create a lists of grouped datasets, then use those to bring up many similar databases to serve them.

 ## Core Concepts

 There are two core concepts in Flabbergast: contextual (dynamic) lookup and inheritance.
 Both of these exist in the context of frames, which are the primary data structure.
 They somewhat resemble objects in Python, Perl and JavaScript.